MIC-DKFZ/TractSeg/Readme.md

 LEFT of the HCP data).
 If the image orientation and the gradient orientation of your data is the same as in `examples/Diffusion.nii.gz` you are fine.
 Otherwise you should rigidly register your image to MNI space (the brains do not have to be perfectly aligned but must have the same LEFT/RIGHT orientation).
-You can use the following FSL commands to rigidly register you image to MNI space (uses the FA to calculate the transformation as this is more stable):
+If you use the option `--preprocess` TractSeg will do this automatically for you.
+Otherwise you can use the following FSL commands to rigidly register you image to MNI space (uses the FA to calculate the transformation as this is more stable):
 ```shell
 calc_FA -i Diffusion.nii.gz -o FA.nii.gz --bvals Diffusion.bvals --bvecs Diffusion.bvecs \